• Math problem solving is a critical skill for students with learning disabilities that requires individualized support and attention.

 Math Problem Solving IEP Goals

 In every-day conversations, math enters, and we don’t even realize it.
-Just the other day, I said to him, “Well, I heard that about 70% of the population has the COVID vaccine.”
+Just the other day, I said to my son, “Well, I heard that about 70% of the population has the COVID vaccine.”
 Without math skills and being able to visualize and apply them, this sentence has no meaning.

 Even if you say something as mundane as “But you only ate half of your dinner!” you must have visualization and math skills for this phrase to have any impact.